VincentSheehan22/UCDPA_vincentsheehan/README.md

 3073     73  Mal Davis   L   L  100  31  22  53   -5   34  0.53   20   30   11   23    0    0    0    8  125  24.8
 ```

-The player with minimum +/- of -257 is also retrieved, as being a notable value, along with player with maximum +/- for
+The player with minimum +/- of -257 is also retrieved, as being a notable value, along with the player with maximum +/-
-comparison.
+for comparison.

-+/- represents a player's presence on the ice at the time of goals for (+1) and goals against
++/- represents a player's presence on the ice at the time of goals for (+1) and goals against (-1).
+A positive +/- value
-(-1).
-A positive +/- value indicates a player is present mostly for goals for, whereas a negative score indicates a
+indicates a player is present mostly for goals for, whereas a negative score indicates a player is present mostly for
-player is present mostly for goals against. +/- is cumulative over games played.
-A negative +/- may infer a player has
+goals against. +/- is cumulative over games played.
+A negative +/- may infer a player has defensive limitations, while
-defensive limitations, while also not contributing offensively.
+also not contributing offensively.

 ```Python
 # Extract player with highest +/-.